Canon 200D versus Canon 7D

 |Nikon D3400 (⇒ lft | rgt)||124 mm||98 mm||76 mm||445 g||1200||no||2016||499||latest||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 200D was launched at a markedly lower price (by 68 percent) than the 7D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.